Quinlan's Covered Bridge: Description and history

 Quinlan's Covered Bridge is located in a rural area of southeastern Charlotte, which provides access for Monkton Road (Town Highway 36) over the Lewis Creek to an adjacent intersection with Spear Street (a major Class 2 Town Highway) at the bridge's western end.
 The bridge is a single-span Burr arch truss, 86 ft long and 16.5 ft, with a roadway width of 13.5 ft.
 Each truss has, in addition to diagonal braces and vertical posts, a pair of timber arches bolted to it.
 It has a gabled roof, and its exterior is clad in vertical board siding, which extends around to the inside of the portals.
 It rests on stone abutments faced in concrete.

 The builder is unknown, but most likely the same builder as the Sequin Covered Bridge upstream.
 The name "Lower Bridge" was because it is downstream of the Sequin (or "Upper") bridge.
 This is common in Vermont where multiple bridges crossed the same body of water in the same town.
-The name "Quinlan" is attributed the family of the same name that held land in the area.
+The name "Quinlan" is attributed to the family of the same name that held land in the area.
 The name "Sherman" comes from the owner of a sawmill that was located adjacent to the bridge site.

 In 1949 or 1950 steel beams were installed under the deck to strengthen it.
 The bridge underwent reconstruction in 2013.